Becoming a Regulated Entity

 - Please see the additional pages in the "Becoming a Regulated Entity" section of the website.

-- Supervision division is responsible for the on-going supervision of regulated entities and may contacted on the following numbers:
+- Supervision staff are responsible for the on-going supervision of regulated entities and may be contacted on the following numbers:

 - Deposit-takers: 01624 689320;